 • File Form 843 requesting a money refund if the penalty was paid in the last 3 years.

 Watch for These Penalty Abatement Glitches

-If you or someone you know has received a Notice of Intent to Levy or some other federal or state tax issue, please contact Tax Representative Jim Payne, CPA, by email or phone (352) 317-5692.
+If you or someone you know has received a Notice of Intent to Levy or some other federal or state tax issue, please get in touch with Tax Representative Jim Payne, CPA, by email or phone at (352) 317-5692.